ColTapp/arduino-controller/README.md

 # arduino-controller
-This repository contains the code to trigger three cameras every 10min from an arduino board
+This repository contains the code to trigger three cameras every 10 min from an arduino board